 Everyone on the team kept talking.

 These weren’t just conversations of small talk.
 Meaningful information was shared.
-People were deep into problem solving.
+People got deep into problem solving.
 They gave constructive feedback to their colleagues.
 Trust was being built.

 This behavior made a ton of sense when I thought about it.
 People were talking with others that shared the same level of context.
 They weren’t burdened by time pressure or feeling bad for “wasting time” on a topic.

 This freedom allowed everyone to talk about the problems they actually cared about.